Advocacy: Affordable Comprehensive Health Coverage

 Treatment

-Access to coverage and care that is affordable, comprehensive, accessible, physician-directed and person-centered is crucial for the wellbeing of people with the epilepsies.
+Access to coverage and care that is affordable, comprehensive, accessible, physician-directed, and person-centered is crucial for the well-being of people with the epilepsies.
 People living with the epilepsies utilize a variety of different health insurance coverage options to receive care and access to treatment.
-Through the COVID-19 public health emergency, more people with epilepsy and their families have been able to access care through telehealth.
+During the COVID-19 public health emergency, more people with epilepsy and their families were able to access care through telehealth.
 Social determinants of health including socioeconomic status, race, ethnicity, age and gender can greatly impact access to epilepsy care, disparities and outcomes.

 Affordable Care Act

-The Affordable Care Act (ACA) Marketplaces provide individual and family insurance provided through private companies with subsidies to help people afford the premiums.
-The law that created the Marketplaces also included many insurance reforms, including protections to ensure coverage for people with pre-existing conditions like epilepsy and an end to lifetime and annual dollar limits on coverage, and the option for states to expand their Medicaid programs.
+The Affordable Care Act (ACA) Marketplaces provide individual and family insurance through private companies with subsidies to help people afford the premiums.
+The law that created the Marketplaces also included many insurance reforms, such as protections to ensure coverage for people with pre-existing conditions like epilepsy, an end to lifetime and annual dollar limits on coverage, and the option for states to expand their Medicaid programs.

 The ACA has helped get many more Americans with the epilepsies covered.
 In 2010 and 2013, prior to the ACA being fully implemented, 17.7% of adults aged 18-64 living with active epilepsy were uninsured.
 After the ACA went into effect, in 2015 and 2017, the rate of uninsured adults living with active epilepsy dropped to 7.3% (National declines in the percentages of uninsured among adults aged 18–64 years with active epilepsy, 2010 and 2013 to 2015 and 2017—U.S. National Health Interview Survey, Kobau R., Sapkota S., Koh H.K., Zack M.M.
 (2019) Epilepsy and Behavior).